linode/apl-docs/docs/for-devs/get-started/lab-10.md

 ---

 :::info
-Prerequisite: For this lab, Argo CD needs to be activated.
+Argo CD needs to be activated for this lab.
 :::

 Deploying your applications by doing `kubectl apply -f` is not ideal.
 You as a developer would like to automatically deploy and update your application after a new build.
-Otomi integrated Argo CD to provide an out-of-the-box gitops solution.
+Otomi integrated Argo CD to provide an out-of-the-box GitOps solution.

 ## Using Argo CD to deploy manifests and charts